Episcopal Parish of the Messiah: History

-Messiah was destroyed by a fire, November 15, 1943.
+Messiah was destroyed by a fire on November 15, 1943.
 The cause is unknown, and the sanctuary burnt to the ground.
 A very few items, including the parish bell (given by Grace Church, Newton, in 1882) survived the fire, and donations come to the parish from around the nation.
 The Rev. Richard McClintock, rector from 1938 to 1951, led the parish through the challenge of rebuilding the church during wartime; he builds the current high altar himself just before the first Eucharist, out of wood that survive the fire.
 The rectory next door (sold in the late 1980s) is purchased a month before the fire (and is mortgaged to pay for the pipe organ).
 Messiah was rededicated by Bishop Sherrill on September 13, 1945.

 The Rev. Frederick W. Rapp, formerly an assistant at St. Paul’s Cathedral (and a Baptist minister before then), served at Messiah during the post-war boom.
 A large parish hall (now rented as a daycare center) was built in 1952 with room for the basketball team, a stage, etc., and a Youth Director is hired.
 The Rev. Bob Golledge (later the vicar of Old North) served as rector from 1960 (at the age of 27) to 1971.
 It is in this period that Anglo-catholic liturgy begins to be more prevalent at Messiah.
 Once he left, a fair number of parishioners followed him to Old North.

 The Rev. William C. Lowe was called as rector in 1971, at Messiah’s centennial, and served at Messiah through 2000.
 During Lowe’s tenure Messiah at first continued to thrive, but slowly entered a period of decreasing membership, particularly during the last 15 years.
 Yet, a fair number of the parishioners have joined since 2000.
 Lowe did a great deal of community outreach and organizing, and was well known for riding his motorcycle through town.